grmjw/Penguins/README.md

 ros2 run fake_odometry odometry_publisher
 ```
 Then to move the frame the w,a,s,d keys can be clicked in the same terminal.

+### Files to be checked:
+Everything in this package is written by Team Penguin and hence can be checked.